typelevel/cats/docs/src/main/tut/streaming.md

 of this algorithms ensure that there won't be very many `narrow` and `emit` calls before a term of the stream is output.

-Also, since are outputting decimal digits (0-9) you might wonder why our calculations are done using `Z`, rather than the much less expensive `Int` which we return.
+Also, since we are outputting decimal digits (0-9) you might wonder why our calculations are done using `Z`, rather than the much less expensive `Int` which we return.
 The reason we do this is that internally our calculation needs to use very large numbers to represent increasingly precise fractional approximations of Pi.